The Ultimate Guide to Natural Skincare Ingredients: Harnessing Nature's Power for Radiant Skin In an era where consumers are increasingl...

 - Mix until well combined.

-scrub exfoliates dead skin cells, improves circulation, and leaves skin smooth
+This scrub exfoliates dead skin cells, improves circulation, and leaves skin

-products claiming to be "natural," navigating the market can be
+countless products claiming to be "natural," navigating the market

-challenging.
-Here's what to consider when selecting natural skincare products:
+can be challenging.
+Here's what to consider when selecting natural skincare

 Ingredient